El Al: 1990s: End of receivership, Ethiopian Jews airlifted

-21st century
+2000s: Boeing 777, privatization

 El Al's first Boeing 777 embarked on its maiden flight in March 2000.
-Later that year the controversy over flights on Shabbat erupted again, when the airline announced that it was losing US$55 million a year by grounding its planes on Saturdays.
+Later that year, the controversy over flights on Shabbat erupted again, when the airline announced that it was losing US$55 million a year by grounding its planes on Saturdays.
 After privatization of the company began in June 2003, the policy regarding Shabbat flights was expected to change.

 The first phase of the long-delayed privatization of the company commenced in June 2003 and by Israel's Government Companies Authority, headed by Eyal Gabbai.
 15 percent of El Al's shares were listed on the Tel Aviv Stock Exchange.
 By June 2004, 50% of the company had been sold to the public.
 By January 2005, a controlling share of the company had been transferred to Knafaim-Arkia Holdings Ltd. As of October 2014, El Al's major shareholders were Knafaim Holdings (36%), Ginsburg Group (10%) and Delek Group (10%).

+2010s: First 787 Dreamliner, last 747

 In August 2010, El Al and JetBlue signed an agreement to provide connecting through tickets between Israel and 61 destinations in the United States from October 2010, via John F. Kennedy International Airport in New York.

 In 2015, El Al introduced a requirement that female flight attendants wear high heels until passengers had been seated.
 The airline's workers' union stated that the requirement would endanger the health and safety of the flight attendants and instructed its members to ignore the rule.
 Later that year, the requirement was removed.

 In August 2017, El Al made their inaugural flight of the Boeing 787 Dreamliner.
 Their first variant of the plane was the 787-9, but in late 2019, they took delivery of the 787-8.
 The inaugural service was from Tel Aviv to London and Paris, with the transatlantic inaugural flight from Tel Aviv to Newark.
-El Al introduced a Premium Economy to this aircraft, in a 2-3-2 configuration.
+El Al introduced a Premium Economy Class to this aircraft, in a 2-3-2 configuration.
 They also launched an upgraded Business Class with "pods" in a 1-2-1 configuration.
 This was upgraded from the original 2-3-2 configuration of their Business Class on the 777-200.
 Their Economy Class now also featured large personal touch screen entertainment and WiFi.
 In Business Class, the seats go to a 90° flat bed, have personal service, large touchscreen personal entertainment screens, and storage.

 In April 2018, the Israel Postal Company issued a stamp with different El Al planes commemorating the 70th anniversary of the airline.

 In July 2019, El Al retired its sole freight aircraft, a Boeing 747-400F, ending its dedicated cargo flights.
 The airline plans to use charter services by other airlines for this purpose from now on.